CMSgov/dpc-app/README.md

 * Set the `ENV` environment variable to `local` (which is the default when running under Docker).
 * Set `authenticationDisabled=true` in the config file (the default from the sample config file).

-Next, start each service in a new terminal window, from within the the `dpc-app` root directory.
+Next, start each service in a new terminal window, from within the `dpc-app` root directory.

 ```bash
 java -jar dpc-attribution/target/dpc-attribution.jar server